Mortara Center for International Studies: Mission

+People

+Former directors include: Kathleen R. McNamara, John McNeill, Carol Lancaster, Charles Kupchan, John Ikenberry, Abraham L. Newman.

+As of February 2024, Erik Voeten is director of the center.

+As of 2020 Madeleine Albright, former United States Secretary of State, is the Michael and Virginia Mortara Distinguished Professor in the Practice of Diplomacy.

 Lepgold Book Prize

 The Mortara Center oversees the annual Georgetown University Lepgold Book Prize.
 The prize was created in honor of Joseph S. Lepgold, a Georgetown University Government and School of Foreign Service professor who died in December 2001.
 The $1,000 prize honors exceptional contributions to the study of international relations, with specific emphasis on the resolution of critical policy challenges.
 The winning author gives a lecture at the Mortara Center on his or her scholarship.

-Past Winners
+Past winners

+Past winners of the Lepgold Book Prize include: